jormasyrja/-azure-servicebus-request-reply-sample-durable/README.md

 |Name|Description|
 |---|---|
-|AzureWebJobsServiceBus|Connection string/SAS with read+listen rights to a ServiceBus namespace
+|AzureWebJobsServiceBus|Connection string/SAS with read/write rights to a ServiceBus namespace
 |RequestQueueName|Name of an existing queue in the above namespace, which will be used for sending the *request*|
 |ReplyQueueName|Name of an existing queue in the above namespace, which will be used for sending the *reply*|